-a whole lotta good.
+a little creative, a whole lotta good.

 Design has the power to move people; and good design, even more so.
 It fosters trust, creates connection, and plays to our emotions.
 Done well, it can be magical.

 And let’s face it, everyone wants a little bit of magic.

 Good design is good business

 You don’t necessarily need to do big things to make a big impact.
 It’s often the little things that are most memorable and as the old saying goes, good things come in small packages. a little creative is a small but mighty graphic design studio specializing in identity, print, packaging and web design.
 Fun-loving in spirit and bullshit-free in execution, the focus is on creative problem solving and producing design solutions that are both purpose-driven and goal-oriented.
 Anyone can make pretty.
 Pretty and functional, that’s something else entirely.